khakhalin/notes/02_Regression.md

 # Regression
+**Linear model**: h(x) = estimation for y = ∑θ_i x_i = xᵀθ .
+Here we assume that x is a column-vector length n+1: x_0 = 1 (intercept), followed by n variables.
+Hyperplane.

+> Some notes use reverse notation where θ get transposed, and are multiplied from the left.
+ESLII uses this notation though, so I'll try to stick to it.

+Introduce loss: J(θ) = ∑(h-y)^2 across all data points i.

+We can minimize this loss by differentiating by θ (partial derivative for each of the coordinates).
+For one point: ∂J(θ)/∂θ_j = by definition of J: ∂/∂θ_j (h(θ,x)-y)^2 = simple chain rule: 2(h-y) ∙ ∂h/∂θ_j = by formula for h: 2(h-y)∙x_j .
+Now we can update θ by gradient descent by doing θ := θ + α(h-y)x .
+As this loss is a convex quadratic function, it has only one minimum, and so always converges.

+Minimum: dJ/dθ = 0, ⇒ (derivative above written in matrix notation): Xᵀ(y-Xθ) = 0.
+Here X is a matrix in which each _row_ is an input vector, and y is a column-vector of target outputs.
+If XᵀX is nonsignular, we can open the brackets, send Xᵀy to the right, muliply from the left on inverse, get: θ = inv(XᵀX)Xᵀy.

+Can regression be used for classification?
+Yep, just set a threshold (0.5?) for the output value.
+Aka fitting a **dummy variable**.
+If h(x) is a hyperplane, h=const becomes a 1-d-lower hyperplane (in 2D case: line) separating the space of x into 2 halves. **Linear separation**.
+Apparently, the best we can do for 2 overlapping Gaussians.

-## Linear Regression
+## L2 loss
-**L2 loss**: mean squared distance.
-Nice illustration from [Google crash course](https://developers.google.com/machine-learning/crash-course/): 2 outliers of 2 are worse than 4 outliers of 1, as 4<8.
-Real sensitive to outliers.
+ **Squared error**, or **squared distance**.
+Sensitive to outliers, permissive to small deviations around zero (because of its convex shape).
+Nice practical illustration from [Google crash course](https://developers.google.com/machine-learning/crash-course/): 2 outliers of 2 are worse than 4 outliers of 1, as 8>4.

+ To build the math for it, we need to consider x and y as random variables, with a joint distribution P(x,y).
+We're trying to build a predictor f(x) that approximates y.
+The squared error loss: L = (y-f)^2 = ∬ (y-f)^2 P(x,y) dx dy.
+We can split P(x,y) into P(x)∙P(y|x), and integrate by y first (inside), then by x outside.
+Then to minimize total L, we can bind f(x) to matching y point-wise: f(x) = E(y|X=x).
+Which essentially gives us the **nearest neighbor** method (see the very beginning of "Classification" chapter).

+Does L2 has alternatives?
+Sure, **L1 norm** = abs(distance), which effectively pushes f(x) towards median(y) rather than the mean(y): sum of distances to 2 points is min when you're exactly between them.
+Hard to work with, as derivatives are discontinuous.

+## Practical terms
-**Hyperparameters**: those somewhat arbitrary values that define the type of solution the model is looking for, and the process of descent.
+* **Hyperparameters**: those somewhat arbitrary values that define the type of solution the model is looking for, and the process of descent.
 Examples: learning rate, batch size.

-**Learning rate**: Goldilocks principle - the best learning rate should "magically" put you in the minimum in a very few steps.
+* **Learning rate**: Goldilocks principle - the best learning rate should "magically" put you in the minimum in a very few steps.
 Large learning rate leads to noisy oscillations after what looked like a convergence.
 It may even break everything (unstable).

-**Mini-batch**: process >1 (usually 10-1000) points at a time.
+* **Mini-batch**: process >1 (usually 10-1000) points at a time.
 Somewhere in between fully stochastic descent (1 point at a time) and math-optimal (all points every time).

-h(x) = estimation for y = ∑θ_i x_i = θ'∙x .
-Here we assume that x is a vector length n+1: x_0 = 1 (intercept), followed by n variables.
-Introduce loss: J(θ) = 1/2∙∑(h-y)^2 across all points i.
-Now minimize it by differentiating by θ (partial derivative for each of the coordinates).
-For one point:
-∂J(θ)/∂θ_j = definition ∂/∂θ_j 1/2 (h(θ,x)-y)^2 = simple chain rule (h(θ,x)-y) ∙ ∂/∂ h = by formula for h = (h-y)∙x_j .
-Now we can update θ by gradient descent by doing θ := θ + α(h-y)x .
-As this loss is a convex quadratic function, it has only one minimum, and so always converges.

 ## Bias-Variance Tradeoff